Krakow Christmas Market 2026: Poland’s Most Popular Festive Market

 1. Rynek Główny — Main Christmas Market

-This is the heart of the Krakow Christmas Market, set directly on the Main Square, surrounded by St. Mary’s Basilica and the Cloth Hall.
+This is the heart of the Krakow Christmas Market 2026, set directly on the Main Square, surrounded by St. Mary’s Basilica and the iconic Cloth Hall (Sukiennice).

 Expect:

-This main square location makes Krakow Christmas Market 2025 extremely atmospheric both day and night.
+This main square location makes the Krakow Christmas Market extremely atmospheric both day and night, especially when the horse-drawn carriages are illuminated by the surrounding holiday lights.

 2. Smaller Side Markets Around Old Town

-Krakow always hosts indoor holiday craft shows through December, usually inside civic halls or museums.
+Krakow always hosts indoor holiday craft shows through December, usually inside civic halls or museums like the Krzysztofory Palace.
 They’re ideal for escaping the cold while still enjoying market shopping.

 👉 Feeling inspired by Krakow?
 Europe is full of magical Christmas markets!
 Explore our guide to the best Christmas markets across Europe and start planning your festive adventure.